 What’s it called when the cord is wrapped around the baby’s neck?

 Umbilical cord prolapse is not the same thing as the cord being wrapped around the baby’s neck.
-This is called a nuchal cord.
+This is called a nuchal cord and it hardly ever compromises the baby’s wellbeing.

 You can read more about it in Nuchal Cord – 9 Facts About A Cord Around Baby’s Neck.